analogdevicesinc/testbenches/docs/testbenches/ip_based/dma_flock/index.rst

 * Two DMAs, one with the role of writer (stream to memory-mapped) and the other with the role of reader (memory-mapped to stream).
 * Two AXI4Stream VIPs, to produce and consume the generated test pattern.
-* One AXI VIP, to emulate a DDR memory between the DMAs.

 A known test pattern is provided to the writer and propagated to the reader, and is monitored to check if the output matches the expected output.